Rimland: Concept

-Rimland or inner crescent contains most of world's people as well as large share of world's resources.
-Rimland is in between Heartland and marginal seas, so it was more important than Heartland.
-It included Asia Minor, Arabia, Iran, Afghanistan, Southeast Asia, China, Korea, and East Siberia except Russia.
+These regions contain most of the world's people as well as a large share of the world's resources.
+The Rimland is located along the continental coastline, making it more important than the Heartland.
+It included Asia Minor, Arabia, Iran, Afghanistan, Southeast Asia, China, Korea, and the east coast of Siberia.

-All the aforesaid countries lie in the buffer zone that is between sea power and land power.
+All of these regions make up a buffer zone between sea powers and land powers.

-Rimland countries were amphibian states, surrounding the Eurasian continents.

 While Spykman accepts the first two as defined, he rejects the simple grouping of the Asian countries into one "monsoon land."
 India, the Indian Ocean littoral, and Indian culture were geographically and civilizationally separate from the Chinese lands.

 The Rimland's defining characteristic is that it is an intermediate region, lying between the heartland and the marginal sea powers.
 As the amphibious buffer zone between the land powers and sea powers, it must defend itself from both sides, and therein lies its fundamental security problems.
 Spykman's conception of the Rimland bears greater resemblance to Alfred Thayer Mahan's "debated and debatable zone" than to Mackinder's inner or marginal crescent.

 The Rimland has great importance coming from its demographic weight, natural resources, and industrial development.
 Spykman sees this importance as the reason that the Rimland will be crucial to containing the Heartland (whereas Mackinder had believed that the Outer or Insular Crescent would be the most important factor in the Heartland's containment).

 Applicability and variations

 Spykman called for the consolidation of the Rimland countries to ensure their survival during World War II.
 With the defeat of Germany and the emergence of the USSR, Spykman's views were embraced during the formulation of the American Cold War policy of containing communist influence.

 But as the states within the Rimland had varying degree of independence, and a variety of races, and culture, it did not come under the control of any single power.

 Dr. Spyros Katsoulas introduced the concept of the Rimland Bridge to describe the hinge between Europe and Asia, where Greece, Cyprus, and Turkey are located.
 The purpose of the new term is not to contradict, but rather to supplement Spykman's theory, and highlight the special strategic significance of the Eastern Mediterranean, as well as its inherent instability.

 The Rimland Bridge is defined as the buffer and transit zone that connects the European and Asian parts of Rimland and has three major characteristics.
-It simultaneously acts as a strategic chokepoint and a valuable gateway, but also as a dangerous shatter belt (geopolitics) due to the enduring Greek–Turkish rivalry.
+It simultaneously acts as a strategic chokepoint and a valuable gateway, but also as a dangerous shatter belt due to the enduring Greek–Turkish rivalry.